AryanGodara/http-client-golang/README.md

 # http-client-golang
-A productive and lightweight HTTP client writtene in golang
+A productive and lightweight HTTP client written in golang 1.18